Heges69/StatusBot/README.md

 .env:
-    -TOKEN = Your discord bot token
+    -TOKEN = Your discord bot token\n
-    -CHANNEL = Channel id where do you want to send status embed -URTOKEN = Your uptime robot token
+    -CHANNEL = Channel id where do you want to send status embed\n -URTOKEN = Your uptime robot token\n

 If you need help dm Hegy#6666